thomasclarke1969/documentation/integration/ios/typing-indicator.md

-# Typing Indicator
+# Typing indicator

 LayerKit provides a simple API which allows applications to both broadcast and receive typing indicator events.
 This functionality allows Layer powered applications to implement user interfaces to inform users that another participant is actively engaged in communicating with them.

 ## Broadcasting

 Applications can broadcast typing events by calling `sendTypingIndicator:` on `LYRConversation` objects.
 This will send a typing indicator event on behalf of the currently authenticated user.
 All participants in the conversation who are currently online will receive the typing indicator.
-LayerKit supports three typing indicatory states: `LYRTypingDidBegin`, `LYRTypingDidPause`, and `LYRTypingDidFinish`.
+LayerKit supports three typing indicator states: `LYRTypingDidBegin`, `LYRTypingDidPause`, and `LYRTypingDidFinish`.

 ```
 // Sends a typing indicator event to the given conversation.